seanfdnn/ergodox-layout/readme.md

 * The `Apps` key has been replaced by `F12`.
 * The `-`/`_` is no longer a tap-dance key.
 * Adjustments were made to the [ADORE](#adore-layer) layer.
+* The mouse acceleration keys on the [Navigation and Media](#navigation-and-media-layer) layer have been turned into toggles: tap them once to turn them on, until tapped again.

 ## v1.5 - 2016-08-12